bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Figure out why window resizing timeout seems to have regressed.
 * PT Sans Italic is small? e.g. The Man in the High Castle.
 * tips hand in garryowen for score
+* Do I really want scene activation to work as it does, where you need to go next, then previous, before hitting selected verse that is not the start of scene?

 # Bugs that may get fixed after canEnter tear out.
 * Song selection seems slower through access?